Digital history: Notable Projects

 Also in the field of women's history is Click!
 The Ongoing Feminist Revolution. which highlights the collective action and individual achievements of women from the 1940s to the present.
 In the UK, a pilot project began in 2002 to create a digital library of British History.
 This has developed into an extensive collection of over 1,200 volumes, bringing together primary and secondary sources from libraries, archives, museums and academics.
 Another significant project is the Old Bailey Online, a digital collection of all proceedings between 1674 and 1913.
 In addition to the digitized records, the Old Bailey Online website provides historical and legal background information, research guides, and educational resources for students.

-Digital history classes
+Digital History Classes

 Digital history is now a common course type in graduate and undergraduate curriculum.
 For example, the students in Digital History courses at the University of Hertfordshire have learned skills in digital mapping and Python programming, which makes it more accessible and easier to analyse large quantities of source data.
 One project that the class worked on included analyzing the trends, patterns, and relationships of data related to weather, crime, and poverty.
 This allowed students to use their traditional history skills to evaluate the significance of their findings.
 Another project was using digital mapping to compare the differences between various groups of students who studied at Oxford derived from British History Online.
 Similarly, at Cal State East Bay, history majors meet in the science building's computer lab to go over new and old software that could be used for the creation or presentation of history.